AddictedCS/soundfingerprinting/README.md

 ## Documentation

 Below code snippet shows how to extract acoustic fingerprints from an audio file and later use them as identifiers to recognize unknown audio query.
-These _sub-fingerprints_ (or _fingerprints_, 2 terms are used interchangeably) will be stored in a configurable backend.
-The interfaces for fingerprinting and querying audio files are implemented as [Fluent Interfaces](http://martinfowler.com/bliki/FluentInterface.html).
+These _sub-fingerprints_ (or _fingerprints_, two terms used interchangeably) will be stored in a configurable datastore.

 ```csharp
 private readonly IModelService modelService = new InMemoryModelService(); // store fingerprints in RAM